promod/promod4/readme.txt

 r_lodscalerigid 1
 r_lodscaleskinned 1
 r_filmtweakInvert 0
-r_zfeather 1
+r_zfeather 0
 cg_viewzsmoothingmin 1
 cg_viewzsmoothingmax 16
 cg_viewzsmoothingtime 0.1
 cg_huddamageiconheight 64
 cg_huddamageiconwidth 128
+cg_huddamageiconinscope 0
+cg_huddamageiconoffset 128
+cg_huddamageicontime 2000
 developer 0
+phys_gravity -800

 com_maxfps 40 - 250
 cl_maxpackets 60 - 100
 compassplayerwidth EQUAL TO compassplayerheight compassfriendlywidth EQUAL TO compassfriendlyheight

+DEMO VIEWING

+There are some special dvars made to control hud-elements for demo/movie purposes.
+They will only work in maps loaded with cheats.
+Don't forget the "set" prefix to add new dvars in the console.

+These include:

+promod_movie_hidescorebar // [0-1] (hides the mini-scorebar completely including timer)
+promod_centermessage_position // [x+-] (overrides default Y-position of the "You killed..." text)

 CLASS BINDS

-You can bind them via the in-game menu.
-(Controls - Multiplayer Controls…) Alternatively you can manually bind them in the console/config.
+It is possible to bind these via the in-game menu (Controls - Multiplayer Controls...).
+Alternatively you can manually bind them in the console/config.

 bind [KEY] [COMMAND]

+Commands:

+openscriptmenu quickpromod assault
+openscriptmenu quickpromod specops
+openscriptmenu quickpromod demolitions
+openscriptmenu quickpromod sniper
-openscriptmenu quickpromod silencer //toggles silencer on/off on the primary weapon openscriptmenu quickpromod grenade //toggles between flash/smoke-grenade openscriptmenu quickpromod assault openscriptmenu quickpromod specops openscriptmenu quickpromod demolitions openscriptmenu quickpromod sniper
+openscriptmenu quickpromod silencer //toggles silencer on/off on the primary weapon openscriptmenu quickpromod grenade //toggles between flash/smoke-grenade

 SHOUTCASTER BINDS

-You can bind them via the Shoutcaster main-menu.
+You can bind them via the in-game menu (Shoutcast Setup).
 Alternatively you can manually bind them in the console/config.

 bind [KEY] [COMMAND]

+Commands:

 openscriptmenu shoutcast_setup number
 openscriptmenu shoutcast_setup assault